-When Wallisdean Junior School is oversubscribed, after the admission of pupils with an Education, Health and Care plan naming the school, priority for admission will be given to children in the following priority order:
+When the school is oversubscribed, after the admission of pupils with an Education, Health and Care plan naming the school, priority for admission will be given to children in the following order:

 - 1. Looked after children or children who were previously looked after (see definition i). - 2.
 (For applications in the normal admission round only) Children or families with an exceptional medical and/or social need (see definition ii).
 Supporting evidence from a professional is required such as a doctor and/or consultant for medical needs or a social worker, health visitor, housing officer, the police or probation officer for social needs.
-This evidence must confirm the child or family's medical or social need and why that need(s) makes it essential that the child attends Wallisdean Junior School rather than any other.
-If evidence is not submitted by the application deadline, the medical and/or social need cannot be considered. - 3.
-Children of staff (see definition iii) who have, (1) been employed at Wallisdean Junior School for two or more years at the time at which the application for admission to the school is made, or (2) have been recruited to fill a vacant post for which there is a demonstrable skill shortage.
+This evidence must confirm the child or family's medical or social need and why that need(s) makes it essential that the child attends Wallisdean Infant School rather than any other.
+If evidence is not submitted by the application deadline, the medical and/or social need cannot be considered.